DaCHack/Futro-S740-Homeserver/README.md

 sudo apt install gstreamer1.0-plugins-base gstreamer1.0-libav gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-alsa gstreamer1.0-vaapi uxplay
 ```

-On Debian 12 uxplay needs to be updated / manually compiled to allow for at least version 1.69 (stock at 1.62) to enable the -dacp argument which is supposed to help an script handling uxplay and Kodi in parallel.
+On Debian 12 uxplay needs to be [updated to testing](https://unix.stackexchange.com/a/253866) / manually compiled to allow for at least version 1.69 (stock at 1.62) to enable the -dacp argument which is supposed to help an script handling uxplay and Kodi in parallel.
+Also, this version connects clients much faster!

 Uxplay needs to be started with manual selection of video and audio sinks for the Futro S740 (in my case the framebuffer device for DisplayPort 1 while running the VirtIO screen / NOVNC on /dev/fb0 - **if VirtIO-GPU is off, use /dev/fb0!**):
 ```
 uxplay -n Homeserver -nh -s 1280x1024 -nohold -vs "fbdevsink device=/dev/fb1" -as "alsasink device=plughw:1,0"
 ```
-(for sound output via headphone jack - change device ID to the correct DP port if needed!)
+(for sound output via headphone jack - change device ID for alsasink to the correct DP port if needed!)

 Note: UxPlay is [not designed to be run as root](https://github.com/FDH2/UxPlay/issues/330).
 A quick test seems to show that server sockets get initialized but the dns-sd "bonjour" service doesnt connect.
 Actually it does run fine under root, when the firewall is turned off.
 You may have an active firewall with some ports open for uxplay as a user, but not set up for root.
-A docker container thus should run as an unproviledged user (recommended anyways!)
+A docker container thus should run as an unpriviledged user (recommended anyways!)

 #### Kodi